aneeshbal/SimpylCellCounter/README.md

 # SimpylCellCounter
 SimpylCellCounter - An Automated Solution for Quantifying Cfos Cells

-#### First, you will need to install Python and utilize Jupyter Notebook to use SimpylCellCounter (SCC)...For steps on how to do this, open the PowerPoint "Install Jupyter Notebook.pptx"
+#### First, you will need to install Python and utilize Jupyter Notebook to use SimpylCellCounter (SCC)...For steps on how to do this, open the PowerPoint "SCC.pptx"

 #### After installation is complete, download the folder above "source".
 Do NOT rearrange any of the files in this folder as they are all necessary to ensure proper processing!